patrickbucher/docs/weinberg/how-software-is-built.md

 - Problems are handled by individuals in reactive ways (pattern 1).
-- Tools and concepts are used, but in the wrong way (pattern 2; e.g. reasoning remains verbal, despite of using "statistics").
+- Tools and concepts are used, but in the wrong way (pattern 2; e.g. reasoning remains verbal, despite of using “statistics”).
-- Linear reasoning ("A caused B") and unjustifiable certainty in what is known prevailing (pattern 2).
+- Linear reasoning (“A caused B”) and unjustifiable certainty in what is known prevailing (pattern 2).
 - Problems are handled less emotionally; emergencies are handled better; people act more proactively (pattern 3).
 - Measurement is used, but is sometimes meaningless (process not stable enough to gain useful data; pattern 3).
-- Processes and measurements are stable; single managers can't force organizations into big mistagkes (pattern 4).
+- Processes and measurements are stable; single managers can’t force organizations into big mistagkes (pattern 4).
 - Scientific reasoning; more problems prevented than handled (pattern 5).